cmanwaring/Pewlett-Hackard-Analysis/README.md

 ---
 As a reminder, the deliverables for this Challenge are as follows:

-Deliverable 1: The Number of Retiring Employees by Title\n Deliverable 2: The Employees Eligible for the Mentorship Program\n Deliverable 3: A written report on the employee database analysis (README.md)\n
+Deliverable 1: The Number of Retiring Employees by Title Deliverable 2: The Employees Eligible for the Mentorship Program Deliverable 3: A written report on the employee database analysis (README.md)

 ---
 Analysis (14 points)